HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

         - Server
             - DONE:
                 - Establishes a listener
-            - NEXT:
                 - Render messages coming in from client connection
                 - Loop on listener and spawn thread for each client connecting
+            - NEXT:
+                - Refactor receiving messages from String to old Message Types
         - Client
             - DONE:
-                - Connects to server and loops on printing output from the server as well as reacting to its stdin
+                - Connects to server
+                - Starts three tasks for: handling stdin, handling strings from server, sending strings to server
+                - Stdin and send are stubbed; they work based on Strings.
             - NEXT:
-                - Upon receving input from stdin, it should send it to the Server
+                - Refactor String messages to be old MessageTypes
 - [ ] Ensure all I/O operations, network communications, and other latency-sensitive tasks are handled using Tokio's asynchronous capabilities.

 ### Database Integration: